oikos-cash/oikos-docs-bsc/content/contracts/RewardsDistribution.md

     * `msg.sender` must be the [`authority`](#authority); i.e. the Oikos contract.
     * The [`rewardEscrow`](#rewardescrow), [`oikosProxy`](#oikosproxy), and [feePoolProxy](#feepoolproxy) addresses must all be initialised.
     * The amount to distribute must be nonzero.
-    * The SNX balance in RewardsDistribution must not be less than the amount to distribute.
+    * The OKS balance in RewardsDistribution must not be less than the amount to distribute.

     **Emits**